SohelRana-aiub-Pro/Data-Driven-Land-Cover-Classification-using-NDVI-GEE-Platform/README.md

 Data-Driven-Land-Cover-Classification-using-NDVI-GEE-Platform, A Case Study of Dhaka, Bangladesh.
-Question about the schene
 -------------------------------------------------------------------------------------------------